tommililja/Farse/README.md

 let! age = "age" ?= verify byte (fun x -> x >= 12uy) "The minimum age is 12."
 ```

-Validation can also be combined with sequences.
+Validation can also be combined with sequences:

 ```fsharp
 let! tags = "tags" &= list tag